 Nonetheless, not all parties are sold on Transpose.
 Jason Chua, the Project Executive of Transpose, is committed to changing people’s minds.
 He said for other’s to “suspend their disbelief a little bit and trust” his company, will help prove the immense benefit of the project.
 Chua also acknowledged that the decision to make this concept something real will essentially all come down on to the airlines.

 As carrier companies continue to consider the pros and cons, A³ won’t hold back.
-The company gears up for their plans for the first Transpose flight.
+The company gears up for its plans for the first Transpose flight.
 Will we see this first airline concept above the clouds?
 Only time will tell.